Jefferson Expert Teleconsulting

 The second treatment is endovascular coiling, also known as coil embolization.
 Endovascular coiling is where the surgeon guides a catheter though the arterial network until the tip of the catheter reaches the site of the AVM.
 The surgeon then introduces a substance that will plug the fistula, correcting the abnormal pattern of blood flow.

-For difficult-to-treat aneurysms, Jefferson was the first institution in Pennsylvania, New Jersey and Delaware to have used the FDA-approved Pipeline™ Embolization Device.
+For difficult-to-treat aneurysms, Jefferson Health was the first institution in Pennsylvania, New Jersey and Delaware to have used the FDA-approved Pipeline™ Embolization Device.
 Unlike traditional stents – largely open wire mesh scaffolding structures designed to prop open blood vessels – the Pipeline has much smaller openings to prevent blood from moving through it.
 The device is ideal for treating very large intracranial aneurysms, because it seals off the aneurysms from the arterial blood flow, reducing their outward push on the vessel walls while preventing a life-threatening rupture.

 Make an Appointment